MSumaiya/Rovarspraket/README.md

 - User is able to decode the encoded text or joke.
 - Shows a good way to fetch API and error handling.
 - Created separate reusable components.
-- Completely responsive
+- Completely responsive.
-- Used Material UI for better design
+- Used Material UI for better design.

 ## Technology Stack
 - JavaScript(React)